 MARTIN: Can I ask - I'm moving the conversation in a different direction.
 But I do want to ask whether anybody thinks the child would have been removed from the home if he had been white, if the family had been white?

 TUCKER: No because the system doesn't work that way.
 He would have been removed from the home to go to foster care for about two weeks, and then back in the house.
 Go talk to them and ask them about it.
 It doesn't matter what color he was.
 The system does not work to help them.

-BUTLER: Well, white people, frankly, they don't have the same kinds of concerns about victimization and especially victimization from African-Americans.
+BUTLER: Well, white people, frankly, they don't have the same kinds of concerns about victimization and especially, victimization from African-Americans.
 So, again, my concern is wanting folks to feel safe when they walk in the streets, thinking about ways to prevent folks from lives of violence and crime.
-We need early interventions starting when kids are two and three.
+We need early interventions, starting when kids are 2 and 3.

 MARTIN: But to the point that Dani made, hasn't this conversation been had for a while?
 So what should happen now?

 BUTLER: Well, what should happen now is, we should not only think about interventions and the responsibility of people outside of our community, we need a more serious conversation about what we can do - you know, churches.
 You can think about the black church.
 They're very good at training parents.
 They're very good at helping boys and girls graduate from high school - which also makes them a lot less at risk for going to jail.
 So we just need to step up our game some.

 MARTIN: Dani, what do you think should happen now?

 TUCKER: I think he should come live with me for a minute.

 TUCKER: And wait and see because...